UoA-CARES/essential-gpu-docker/ADMINISTRATOR.md

 # Add a user
-You can add a user(myuser1/pass1) as follows.
-You can change id(myuser1) and password(pass1) as you want.
+You can add a user(USERNAME/USERPASSWD) as follows.
+You can change id and password as you want.
 ```
-sudo adduser myuser1 --gecos "myuser1,RoomNumber,WorkPhone,HomePhone" --disabled-password
+sudo adduser USERNAME --gecos "USERNAME,RoomNumber,WorkPhone,HomePhone" --disabled-password
-echo "myuser1:pass1" | sudo chpasswd
+echo "USERNAME:USERPASSWD" | sudo chpasswd
 ```

 # Install openssh-server